gdurante2019/gdurante2019.github.io/_posts/2020-10-13-capstone_project_data_science_meets_dna.markdown

 Because of these differences between language and DNA sequences, I figured that some of the tools used for NLP might not work as well in identifying lab-of-origin from plasmid sequences.
 I also figured that tools used for image analysis and recognition can do a better job because they can find relationships and structure at a more localized granular level and scale this information up to a meaningful whole.
 From the Flatiron School curriculum and my own research, I learned that 1D CNNs are often used in NN analysis involving long sequences of information.
 Thus, I decided to proceed first with the CNN and potentially explore RNNs and other approaches if time allowed.

-### This blog represents the first of two blog posts on this project.
+#### This blog represents the first of two blog posts on this project; click to the next post to read Part 2.